tonnyglp/condensed-audio-generator/README.md

 ## 🗺️  Roadmap / TODO

-* Keep original YouTube title for the output filename (Done!)
+* Keep original YouTube title for the output filename ✅
+* Confirmed support for multiple languages (Japanese, Chinese, English, …) ✅
 * Add fade‑in/out to remove clicks
 * Performance improvement (target: 2 min for 2 h video)
-* Test whether this script works with other languages (e.g., Chinese, English)

 PRs and ideas are very welcome.